North West of England - National FP Recruitment

 Applying to the Foundation Programme

-FP applications will not be accepted after the deadline of Wednesday 21st September 2022 at 12:00 (BST) under any circumstances.
+FP applications will not be accepted after the deadline under any circumstances.
 This is a national deadline and Oriel automatically locks after this time.

 Applicants wishing to make contact having missed the deadline are advised to direct their enquiries to helpdesk@foundationprogramme.nhs.uk .
 The North West of England Foundation School will not be involved in any such discussion / appeals that fall outside of the UKFPO national application process.